Philip1806/blublog/README.md

 1. Your app must have a laravel/ui or the same authentication with User model in App folder that have property "name".
    BLUblog imports users from that User model to BlublogUser model and gives them other properties independent of your application.
 If logged in user is not imported to BlublogUser, they will not have access to the panel.
-   For some cases that could be a good thing or a bad thing.

 2. It's **recommended** for trusted users, because posts outputs HTML.
 But there is option author not to be able to make his posts public until someone approve specified number of posts.